asmjit/asmjit/README.md

 ### Instruction Operands

-Operand is a part of CPU instruction which specifices the data the instruction will operate on.
+Operand is a part of CPU instruction which specifies the data the instruction will operate on.
 There are five types of operands in AsmJit:

-  * `Reg` - Physical register, used only by `Assember`
+  * `Reg` - Physical register, used only by `Assembler`
   * `Var` - Virtual register, used only by `Compiler`
   * `Mem` - Used to reference memory location
   * `Label` - Used to reference a location in code
   * `Imm` - Immediate value that is encoded with the instruction itself

 Base class for all operands is `Operand`.
-It contains interface that can be used by all types of operands only and it is typically pased by value, not as a pointer.
+It contains interface that can be used by all types of operands only and it is typically passed by value, not as a pointer.
 The classes `Reg`, `Var`, `BaseMem`, `Label` and `Imm` all inherit `Operand` and provide an operand specific functionality.
 Architecture specific operands are prefixed by the architecture like `X86Reg` or `X86Mem`.
 Most of the architectures provide several types of registers, for example x86/x64 architecture has `X86GpReg`, `X86MmReg`, `X86FpReg`, `X86XmmReg` and `X86YmmReg` registers plus some extras including segment registers and `rip` (relative instruction pointer).

 When using a code-generator some operands have to be created explicitly by using its interface.
-For example labels are created by using `newLabel()` method of the code-generator and variables are used by using architecture specific methods like `newGpVar()`, `newMmVar()` or `newXmmVar()`.
+For example labels are created by using `newLabel()` method of the code-generator and variables are created by using architecture specific methods like `newGpVar()`, `newMmVar()` or `newXmmVar()`.

 ### Function Prototypes